 In 2013, Orleans Parish Sheriff Marlin Gusman settled a class action suit brought by imprisoned people at Orleans Parish Prison alleging brutal conditions at the jail violated their civil rights.

 Federal Judge Lance Africk approved a sprawling document called a consent decree, outlining the terms of the settlement, under which Gusman and the Orleans Parish Sheriff’s Office pledged to address serious violence within the jail facility, as well as sanitary and health care issues.
 They also agreed to allow independent monitors to regularly assess conditions.

 “During the course of the fairness hearing [evaluating the proposed settlement], the evidence, including credible witness testimony, exposed stark, sometimes shocking, deficiencies in OPP’s medical and mental health care system,” the judge wrote.
 “Inmates with mental health issues are housed in deplorable conditions.
 Mental health units smell strongly of feces, urine, and rotting organic matter.
-Several inmates had floors and walls smeared with feces when [correctional mental health expert Dr. Bruce Gage] visited, and many cells had ‘evidence of the detritus of several days’ food and utensils.’
+Several imprisoned people had floors and walls smeared with feces when [correctional mental health expert Dr. Bruce Gage] visited, and many cells had ‘evidence of the detritus of several days’ food and utensils.’
 Such unsanitary conditions can cause or exacerbate illness.
 Moreover, ‘mental health units, including those designed for suicide monitoring, were patently not suicide proof.’”

 New arrivals were frequently taken off prescribed psychiatric drugs when they arrived at the jail, leading to physical and mental health issues; health care staffing was “dramatically insufficient;” and medical records had “serious deficiencies,” Africk wrote.
 Imprisoned people at risk of drug withdrawal or with serious psychiatric issues went without timely treatment, with what appeared to Dr. Gage to sometimes be fatal consequences, according to the judge’s ruling.

 “In his report, Dr. Gage stated that in several cases, including instances of inmate suicide, an initial referral to psychiatry could have changed the outcome of the cases,” according to the ruling.